WinnieTheBloue/TB_AI-tests/README.md

     npm run dev

-## Usage
+## Usage 💡

-The project provides a simple interface to input risk parameters and company information, and then generate an emergency plan using either OpenAI or Mistral AI.
+The project provides a simple interface to input risk parameters and company information (directly in the code), and then generate an emergency plan using either OpenAI or Mistral AI.
 The generated emergency plan includes a list of information to gather and tasks to accomplish to overcome the risk.
-Pages
+### Interface

-The project consists of the following pages:
+- **Main page** (`src/App.vue`): Users can submit risk parameters and select an AI model for generating the emergency plan.

-- `src/App.vue`: The main page where users can input risk parameters and company information, and select an AI model to generate an emergency plan.
+### Utility Files
-- `src/utils/openAI.js` : A JavaScript file containing functions to communicate with the OpenAI API and generate emergency plans.
-It exports a single function askEmergencyPlan that takes a risk object and company information object as parameters and returns a promise that resolves to an object containing the generated emergency plan.
+- **OpenAI utilities** (`src/utils/openAI.js`): Handles communication with the OpenAI API and emergency plan generation.
-- `src/utils/mistral.js` : A JavaScript file containing functions to communicate with the Mistral AI API and generate emergency plans.
-It exports a single function askEmergencyPlan that takes a risk object and company information object as parameters and returns a promise that resolves to an object containing the generated emergency plan.
+- **Mistral utilities** (`src/utils/mistral.js`): Manages interactions with the Mistral AI API for emergency plan creation.

-## Future Work
+## Future work 🚀

 While this project uses Vue.js for the frontend, the final project will use Laravel with Inertia and Vue.js for the frontend.
 This project serves as a proof-of-concept for AI integration and a comparison of AI models for emergency plan generation.

-## License
+## License 📄
 This project is licensed under the MIT License.
 See the LICENSE file for details.